Preventing and Recovery from RSI

 Proper technique is not intuitive; it must be taught.
 Many computer users rest their wrists on the table, which leads to a host of ailments.
 Children should learn proper technique from the moment they first sit down at a computer.

 Video games present special problems.
-Anyone who has tried to pry a child away from Tetris or Doom II knows how addictive these games can be.
+Anyone who has tried to pry a child away from a video game knows how addictive they can be.
 According to an item in the Orange County Register, one fifth-grader, Kristy Cameron of Newport Beach, CA, refused to participate in a classroom assignment to give up television and video games for two weeks.
 "My life would be ruined without video games," she declared.

 Children, like adults, become so engrossed in the action on the screen they do not stop to take regular breaks.
 Why should they?
 They are having fun!
 The trouble is, they are forcing their hands through the equivalent of a marathon.
 When you combine awkward positioning, nonstop pounding, jamming and gripping with poorly designed equipment, it is easy to understand how injuries develop.
 An athlete would not run or play tennis for hours on end without a break, yet people think nothing of subjecting their hands to relentless activity.